 - Both have all-day activity and heart rate tracking

 - Fitbit Luxe measures SpO2 and skin temperature

 When it comes to fitness tracking, these two watches have a lot more to offer.
 Both the Inspire 2 and Luxe offer all-day heart rate monitoring (plus resting heart rate and heart rate variability), and count steps throughout the day.

-They also have 20+ dedicated sports tracking modes, with SmartTrack to automatically detect workouts and begin logging them if you forget to do it yourself.
-However, unlike the Fitbit Charge 4, neither the Inspire 2 nor the Luxe has on-board GPS.
+They also have 20+ dedicated sports tracking modes (which can be configured through the Fitbit app), with SmartTrack to automatically detect workouts and begin logging them if you forget to do it yourself.
+However, unlike the Fitbit Charge 4, Versa 3 or Sense, neither the Inspire 2 nor the Luxe has on-board GPS.
 Instead, they piggyback on your phone's GPS to track distance and pace during runs, walks and bike rides.

 Want more insight into your health?
 The Fitbit Luxe also has a pulse oximeter for detecting blood oxygen saturation.
 This isn't enabled at launch, but will be activated via a firmware update in the near future.

 The Luxe has a sensor for detecting skin temperature, too.
 This isn't a substitute for a thermometer (skin temperature can be affected by your environment and physical activity), and can't be used to diagnose illness, but unexpected changes in skin temperature can be an early sign of infection and are worth investigating.